simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 - **Consumer/SOHO**: Ring, Nest, Arlo, Wyze, Reolink, Blink, Lorex, Amcrest
 - **Infrastructure**: Ubiquiti UniFi (access points and cameras share OUI space), FLIR

 A match here scores +3 (Caution-range) without any keyword confirmation.
-Combined with a keyword SSID match, the same camera network could score +5 on the OUI alone, then +2 more from the SSID, reaching Alert in a single scan cycle.
+Combined with a keyword SSID match, the same camera network scores +5 on the OUI alone, then +2 more from the SSID, reaching Alert in a single scan cycle.

 ---

 ### Engine 3: WiFi Promiscuous - Passive Frame Sniffing

-The promiscuous engine drops the ESP32 radio into monitor mode and captures raw 802.11 management frames.
-This enables detection of devices that don't advertise an SSID - specifically, drones using the Remote ID protocol over WiFi Neighbor Awareness Networking (NaN).
+The promiscuous engine drops the ESP32 radio into **monitor mode** and captures raw 802.11 management frames.
+This enables detection of devices that don't advertise an SSID - specifically, drones using the **Remote ID** protocol over **WiFi Neighbor Awareness Networking (NaN)**.

 During the promiscuous phase, the radio **channel-hops** across `{1, 6, 11, 3, 8, 13}` every 400 ms to maximize coverage of the drone NaN frame broadcast channels.